next-actions/pytest-mh/docs/quick-start.rst

 .. seealso::

-    There is also :class:`~pytest_mh.KnownTopologyGroupBase` to define list of topologies that should be assigned to the test case and thus create topology parametrization.
+    There is also :class:`~pytest_mh.KnownTopologyGroupBase` to define a list of topologies that should be assigned to the test case and thus create topology parameterization.

 Create multihost configuration
 ==============================

-Now, are test framework is ready to use.
+Now, our test framework is ready to use.
 We just need to provide multihost configuration file that defines available hosts.

 We set custom fields that are required by ``ClientHost`` and we also define list